MindVox: "Voice: Waffle ][+ the NeXTSTEP"

 The Fling Screen from MindVox.
 When inappropriate or extremely off-topic material was posted to a conference; moderators were unable to remove or destroy the message entirely, but they could move the message to the r0mPEr-RuM, a conference that was the collective garbage-dump of MindVox.

-To this day the phantom.com MindVox archive continues its relationship with NeXT/NeXTSTEP, now in the form of Apple Computer's macOS.
-Instead of using PHP, Perl or Active Server Pages, the entire site runs Apple's WebObjects.
+Later on, the phantom.com MindVox archive continued its relationship with NeXT/NeXTSTEP in the form of Apple Computer's macOS.
+Instead of using PHP, Perl or Active Server Pages, the entire site ran on Apple's WebObjects.

 MindVox was a fusion of many strange parts, pieces and times.
 While Kroupa might be said to have provided the imaginative backstory of the "thoughtscape", Fancher was largely responsible for the software that made it all work.
 The synergy of Kroupa, Fancher and the user-base MindVox attracted was a major aspect of MindVox's rise to fame.